cartalyst/manuals/nesty/cud/first_child_of.md

 ---------

-This method assigns a Nesty object to a parent Nesty object. `$parent` being an instance of a Nesty object for which you want this object to be the first child of.
+This method assigns a Nesty object to a parent Nesty object.

+**Parameters:** `$parent` An instance of a Nesty Object to be the first child of.

 **Returns:** Int

 **Throws:** NestyException